 It’s less expensive, and it’s a nice way to get to know one another as we build a working relationship.
-As a matter of fact, many of our clients come to us simply to engage our UX team, and do not require any development help at all.
+Many of our clients come to us simply to engage our UX team and do not require any development help at all.

 - Our smallest design project was a small mobile application that we charged just under $5k for.